-Fellows meet in a weekly reflection group, facilitated by one of our palliative care social workers.
+Fellows meet in a weekly reflection group, facilitated by our palliative care social worker and chaplain.
 This group not only fosters an environment of inclusion, but also promotes wellness and resiliency throughout the year.

 Fellows and faculty members are asked to critically review and discuss seminal historical and current articles relevant to Hospice and Palliative Care.